-- We recommend you consider connecting a dummy load to one of the Antenna jacks, and monitor your signal on a separate receiver, so as to prevent interference to other users. - You will have the best chance of hearing the effects of adjustments if you wear headphones (connected to the monitor receiver) while monitoring your transmitted signal. - 3.
-Press the [MONI] button, if you want to listen on the FT-2000's internal monitor. - 4.
+- ☐ We recommend you consider connecting a dummy load to one of the Antenna jacks, and monitor your signal on a separate receiver, so as to prevent interference to other users. - ☐ You will have the best chance of hearing the effects of adjustments if you wear headphones (connected to the monitor receiver) while monitoring your transmitted signal. - 3.
+To adjust the Parametric Microphone Equalizer while the speech processor is disabled, press the [PROC] button until the "MICEO" icon appears in the display.
+To adjust the Parametric Microphone Equalizer with the speech processor engaged, press the [PROC] button until the "MICEO" and "PROC" icons appear in the display. - 4.
+Press the [MONI] button, if you want to listen on the FT-2000D's internal monitor. - 5.
 Press the [MENU] button momentarily.
-The Menu list will appear in the display. - 5.
+The Menu list will appear in the display. - 6.
 Rotate the Main Tuning Dial knob to find the "EQ" Menu area, containing Menu items "123" through "131;" these parameters apply to the adjustment of the Parametric Microphone Equalizer when the speech processor is disabled.
-Menu items "132" through "140" apply to the adjustment of the Parametric Microphone Equalizer when the speech processor is engaged. - 6.
-Rotate the [SUB VFO-B] knob to perform adjustments to a particular Menu item. - 7.
+Menu items "132" through "140" apply to the adjustment of the Parametric Microphone Equalizer when the speech processor is engaged. - 7.
+Rotate the [SUB VFO-B] knob to perform adjustments to a particular Menu item. - 8.
 Close the PTT switch, and speak into the microphone while listening to the effects of the changes you are making (in step 6).
-Because the overall effect on the sound will change with each adjustment you make, you should make several passes through each adjustment area, to be sure that you are achieving the optimum setting. - When you have completed all adjustments, press and hold in the [MENU] button for two seconds to save the new settings and exit to normal operation.
+Because the overall effect on the sound will change with each adjustment you make, you should make several passes through each adjustment area, to be sure that you are achieving the optimum setting.

+9. When you have completed all adjustments, press and hold in the [MENU] button for two seconds to save the new settings and exit to normal operation.
 If you only press the [MENU] button momentarily to exit, any changes you performed will not be stored.